Tilray Stock Forecast

 The massive spike in the value of Tilray stock was jump-started then, and it has yet to slow down.

 Tilray began following up its initial success with strong moves in the cannabis sector.
 It nabbed several big supply agreements with Canadian provinces ahead of marijuana legalization.

 This helped keep the momentum going after the initial IPO craze dwindled.

-But the company has once again stolen headlines, this time because of the U.S. Drug Enforcement Agency (DEA).
+But the company has once again stolen headlines, this time because of the U.S. Drug Enforcement Administration (DEA).

 A new DEA agreement allows Tilray to export a cannabinoid study drug for clinical trial at the University of California San Diego Center for Medicinal Cannabis Research.
 (Source: “Tilray Receives Approval from U.S. Government to Import a Medical Cannabis Study Drug for a Clinical Trial at the University of California San Diego Center for Medicinal Cannabis Research,” Financial Post, September 18, 2018.)